Harvard Computers: Antonia Maury

+Antonia Maury (1866-1952) was an American astronomer who worked on calculating the orbit of a spectroscopic binary.

-Antonia Maury was the niece of Henry Draper, and after recommendation from Mrs. Draper, was hired as a computer.
-She was a graduate from Vassar College, and was tasked with reclassifying some of the stars after the publication of the Henry Draper Catalog.
-Maury decided to go further and improved and redesigned the system of classification, but had other obligations and left the observatory in 1892 then again in 1894.
+Maury was the niece of Henry Draper, and after recommendation from Mrs. Draper, was hired as a computer at the age of 22.
+She was a graduate from Vassar College with honors in physics, astronomy, and philosophy.
+Pickering was uncomfortable paying the average computer salary to someone with Antonia Maury's achievements, but ultimately ended up hiring her.
+Maury was first tasked with the spectral measurement of some of the brightest stars.
+Pickering then tasked Maury with reclassifying some of the stars after the publication of the Henry Draper Catalog.
+In 1889, Maury studied images of Mizar and found out that it was actually two stars based on two K-lines that became visible for the star every few weeks.
+Antonia took it upon herself to improve and redesigned the system of classification which was later adopted by the International Astronomical Union.
+Maury left the observatory in 1891 to begin teaching at the Gilman School in Cambridge Massachusetts.
+Later, Maury would return to the observatory in 1893 and 1895 to publish many of her observations of stellar spectra.
 Her work was finished with the help of Pickering and the computing staff and was published in 1897.
-She returned again in 1908 as an associate researcher.
+Maury would return to Harvard College Observatory in 1918 as an adjunct professor.
+During this time, Maury's work began to be published under her own name due in part to the director Harlow Shapely.
+She would remain at the observatory until she retired in 1948.

 Anna Winlock

+Anna Winlock (1857–1904) was an American astronomer who helped catalog stars for the Henry Draper Catalogue.

 Some of the first women who were hired to work as computers had familial connections to the Harvard Observatory’s male staff.
-For instance, Anna Winlock, one of the first of the Harvard Computers, was the daughter of Joseph Winlock, the third director of the observatory and Pickering’s immediate predecessor.
+For instance, Winlock, one of the first of the Harvard Computers, was the daughter of Joseph Winlock, the third director of the observatory and Pickering’s immediate predecessor.
 Anna Winlock joined the observatory in 1875 to assist in supporting her family after her father's unexpected passing.
 She tackled her father's unfinished data analysis, performing the arduous work of mathematically reducing meridian circle observations, which rescued a decade's worth of numbers that had been left in a useless state.
 Winlock also worked on a stellar cataloging section called the "Cambridge Zone".
 Working over twenty years on the project, the work done by her team on the Cambridge Zone contributed significantly to the Astronomische Gesellschaft Katalog, which contains information on more than one-hundred thousand stars and is used worldwide by many observatories and their researchers.
 Within a year of Anna Winlock's hiring, three other women joined the staff: Selina Bond, Rhoda Sauders, and a third, who was likely a relative of an assistant astronomer.
+In 1886, Anna's younger sister, Louisa Winlock, joined her in the computing room.